apache/parquet-format/Encryption.md

 #### 4.4.2 AAD suffix
 The suffix part of a module AAD protects against module swapping inside a file.
 It also protects against module swapping between files - in situations when an encryption key is re-used in multiple files and the writer has not provided a unique AAD prefix for each file.

 Unlike AAD prefix, a suffix is built internally by Parquet, by direct concatenation of the following parts:
 1. [All modules] internal file identifier - a random byte array generated for each file (implementation-defined length)
 2. [All modules] module type (1 byte)
-3. [All modules except footer] row group ordinal (2 byte short, little endian)
+3. [All modules except footer] row group ordinal (2-byte short, little-endian)
-4. [All modules except footer] column ordinal (2 byte short, little endian)
+4. [All modules except footer] column ordinal (2-byte short, little-endian)
-5. [Data page and header only] page ordinal (2 byte short, little endian)
+5. [Data page and header only] page ordinal (2-byte short, little-endian)

 The following module types are defined: